Battle of Irpin: Aftermath

 On 13 March, Russian forces at a checkpoint shot at a car carrying foreign journalists, killing American journalist Brent Renaud and injuring two other journalists.
 Renaud was carrying press credentials issued by The New York Times, though he had not worked for the publication since 2015.

 On 14 March, Mykhailyna Skoryk-Shkarivska, a member of Irpin City Council, stated that half of Irpin was occupied by Russian forces.

+On 17 March, the Irpin Central House of Culture was nearly destroyed by Russian artillery.
+The facade remained standing, marked by the bullets, but the entire roof was destroyed as well as most of the interior.

 On 23 March, Markushyn claimed that Ukrainian forces were in control of 80 percent of the city, while France 24 reported Ukrainian forces on the ground acknowledged that Russia controlled half of the city.

 On 28 March, Markushyn claimed on social media that Irpin had been recaptured by Ukrainian forces.
 After initial uncertainty, Reuters confirmed the city was under Ukrainian control on 30 March, with CNN also confirming Ukrainian control of the city on 31 March.